What blood tests do I need?

-To find out how fast your blood clots, a small amount of your blood will be tested.
-This is taken from your finger or arm.
+A small amount of your blood will be tested to find out how fast your blood clots.
+This is done with a fingerstick or a blood draw from your arm with a needle poke.
 This blood test is called an International Normalized Ratio (INR).
-Your provider may also report your prothrombin time, which is also called protime (PT).
+Your care team may also get your prothrombin time, which is also called protime (PT).

 Why do I need blood tests?

-Keeping your blood from clotting is a delicate process that is watched closely by your provider.
+- Keeping your blood from clotting is a delicate process that is watched closely by your care team.
 An INR range will be set for you.

 - If your INR stays within your range, your chance of bleeding or getting a clot is small.